 Learn more about the tones here:

+Some vowel letters in Vietnamese are pronounced differently depending on whether or not an accent mark is used.
 If you’re familiar with a language like French, you’ll have seen accents like é and ê that change the sound of the letter ‘e’.

 Let’s look at an example:

 ô, o and ơ are totally different sounds.

 ô – eg. bộ (walk) – oh like in the English word ‘go’

 o – eg. bò (beef) – o like in ‘hot’

 ơ – eg. bơ (butter) – er or ir like in ‘bird’

 Mixing ô and o is the most frequent mistake I heard in my Vietnamese classes.

 Vietnamese has 12 vowels: a, ă, â, e, ê, i, y, o, ô, ơ, u, ư.

 You can listen to all of these in this alphabet video.
 Pay attention to the speaker’s mouth as she makes each sound.
 For example, to make the ư sound, you have to smile a little when you say it.